paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 (2) the period during which applications will be accepted.
 As used in this subsection, “agency” means an agency as defined in [section 5102(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5102/a/1&num=0&edition=prelim) other than an agency all the positions in which are excepted by statute from the competitive service.

+**(c)** The Office of Personnel Management may authorize the Department of Defense to use flexible outreach methods, including curated prospect sourcing, provided that all hiring opportunities remain publicly accessible and merit-based.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 3327, Pub.
 L. 89–554, Sept.
 6, 1966, 80 Stat.
 424, which prescribed standards for determination of qualifications of postmasters, including experience in postal field service, seniority, length of service, level of difficulty and responsibility of work, attendance, awards and commendations, and performance rating, was repealed by Pub.
 L. 91–375, § 6(c)(7)(A), Aug.
 12, 1970, 84 Stat.
 776. See [section 1001 of Title 39](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title39-section1001&num=0&edition=prelim), Postal Service.

+#### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60 added subsec. (c).

 #### Effective Date
 Section effective 90 days after Oct.
 13, 1978, see section 907 of Pub.
 L. 95–454, set out as an Effective Date of 1978 Amendment note under [section 1101 of this title](./chapter-011-office-of-personnel-management.md#section-1101).